animator/learn-python/README.md

 When a Python code is executed, the Python interpreter reads each logical line and breaks it into a sequence of lexical units.

 These lexical units are better known as **tokens** - the smallest individual units of a program.
-They are the building blocks of a Python code and can be classified into one of the following categories:
+They are the building blocks of Python code and can be classified into one of the following categories:

-- **Keywords** : Reserved words that convey special meaning when processed by the Python interpreter.
+- **Keywords**: Reserved words that convey special meaning when processed by the Python interpreter.
-- **Identifiers** : Names defined by the programmer to refer to objects that can represent variables, functions, classes, etc.
+- **Identifiers**: Names defined by the programmer to refer to objects that can represent variables, functions, classes, etc.
-- **Literals** : Values specified in the program which belong to exactly one of the Python's built-in data types.
+- **Literals**: Values specified in the program that belong to exactly one of Python's built-in data types.
-- **Delimiters** : Symbols that denote grouping, punctuation, and assignment/binding.
+- **Delimiters**: Symbols that denote grouping, punctuation, and assignment/binding.
-- **Operators** : Symbols that can operate on data and compute results.
+- **Operators**: Symbols that can operate on data and compute results.

 ## Tokens: Keywords